centrahq/api-documentation/pages/05.api-references/02.graphql-integration-api/05.examples/01.dtc/docs.md

 Useful if you are creating completed shipments.
 In this case you do not specify the `paid` parameter, but instead instruct GQL API to trigger the payment capture to the external PSP.

 [notice-box=alert]
 Please be warned, the main point of `createShipment` mutation is to create a shipment, the ability to capture at the same time is a convenience method.
 Therefore, a failed capture will not prevent the shipment from being created.
+Your capture may fail if the authorization was not completed, if it was already captured before, or if there's a problem with the payment plugin, to give some examples.

-You must ensure to always fetch `userWarnings`, where you will find out if your capture failed.
-If it did, you should re-try capture later.
+You must ensure to always fetch `userWarnings`, where you will find out if and why your capture failed.
+If it did, you should re-try capture later using [captureShipment mutation](#capturing-a-shipment).
 [/notice-box]

 Please remember that there's a difference between shipment ID and number.
 The shipment "number" is the human-friendly name including order number and shipment prefix.
 The ID is a unique integer, and should be used to identify the shipment in the API: